tldr-pages/tldr/pages/common/brew.md

 - Upgrade an installed formula or cask (if none is given, all installed formulae/casks are upgraded):

-`brew leaves`

-- List installed formulae that are not dependencies of another installed formula:

 `brew upgrade {{formula}}`

 - Fetch the newest version of Homebrew and of all formulae/casks from GitHub: